bluedrop-learning-networks/.github/contributing.md

 ## Issues

-We use Jira for issue management.
+We primarily use Jira for issue management.
 You can find our Jira board at `bluedrop360.atlassian.net`.
-This is where your tasks will be assigned and where work should be planned out.
+This is where tasks will be assigned and where work should be planned out.
 If you encounter a bug, please create a new issue on Jira, providing a clear description and any relevant details.

+Sometimes, it makes sense to create Github issues directly on a repository.
+For example, issues related to out-of-date or vulnerable dependencies should be added directly to a the repository; as well as similar repository-scoped technical debt.

 ## Making Changes